michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/exercise-7.md

 ###Steps to completion

 1. First, take some time to think again about all the movements your character will perform.
 Is your character designed in a way that allows for those movements?
-Refer back to your storyboard (Project 1) to make sure you have taken into account the various motions your character will perform in his/her journey.
+Refer back to your storyboard (Project 1) to make sure you have taken into account the various motions your character will perform in its journey.

  Make any adjustments necessary to your character’s original design.
 Remember, **all the different parts that will be animated must be in separate layers**.